smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 # Equi, Theta, and Natural Joins

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Equi, theta, and natural joins were were introduced by E.F.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Equi, theta, and natural joins were introduced by E.F.
 Codd in his seminal work on defining relational algebra, which serves as the foundation for SQL.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SQL is considered a lenient interpretation of relational algebra because it deviates from the strict mathematical principles of relational algebra in some ways.
 While relational algebra provides a rigorous mathematical foundation for relational database management, SQL is a more practical, user-friendly language for querying and manipulating data in relational databases.